Tabria Majors: Representing For All Thick Curvy Women

 But her road to modeling stardom hasn’t always been a smooth one.
 She has her share of haters that try to criticize and shame her size and voluptuous body.
-But Majors takes the high road and even shouts-out the not-so-nice comments she’s been getting in an instagram video below:

 Now Majors splits time between apartments in New York and L.A., currently has deals with Walmart, Target, Nike, Kohl’s, Forever 21, Fashion Nova, Charlotte Rouse, Ashley Stewart, Arianna Pappell and several other clothing lines.